Homebrew Computer Club: History

 The Homebrew Computer Club was an informal group of electronic enthusiasts and technically minded hobbyists who gathered to trade parts, circuits, and information pertaining to DIY construction of personal computing devices.
 It was started by Gordon French and Fred Moore who met at the Community Computer Center in Menlo Park.
 They both were interested in maintaining a regular, open forum for people to get together to work on making computers more accessible to everyone.

 The first meeting of the club was held on March 5, 1975, in French's garage in Menlo Park, San Mateo County, California, on the occasion of the arrival in the area of the first Micro Instrumentation and Telemetry Systems (MITS) Altair 8800 microcomputer, a unit sent for review by People's Computer Company.
-Steve Wozniak credits that first meeting as the inspiration to design the Apple I. The next few meetings were held at a large home in Atherton, California, which had been used as a preschool.
+Steve Wozniak credits that first meeting as the inspiration to design the Apple I. The second meeting was held at Peninsula School in Menlo Park, California.
 Subsequent meetings were held at an auditorium at the Stanford Linear Accelerator Center (SLAC), until 1978, when meetings moved to the Stanford Medical School.

 An anecdote from member Thomas "Todd" Fischer relates that after the more-or-less "formal" meetings the participants often reconvened for an informal, late night "swap meet" in the parking lot of the Safeway store down the road, as SLAC campus rules prohibited such activity on campus property.
 Others, at the suggestion of Roger Melen, convened at The Oasis, a bar and grill they considered a pub located on El Camino Real in nearby Menlo Park, recalled years later by a member as "Homebrew's other staging area".
 As Steven Levy wrote about the Oasis gatherings:

 The Oasis closed on March 7, 2018, due to unaffordable rent.
-Its Menlo Park building is a historical landmark; in 2019 the building became home to a venture capital firm, Pear Ventures.
+Its Menlo Park building is a historical landmark; in 2019 the building became home to a venture capital firm, Pear VC.

 The 1999 made-for-television movie Pirates of Silicon Valley (and the book on which it is based, Fire in the Valley: The Making of the Personal Computer) describes the role the Homebrew Computer Club played in creating the first personal computers, although the movie took the liberty of placing the meeting in Berkeley and misrepresented the meeting process.

 Many of the original members of the Homebrew Computer Club continue to meet (As of 2009), having formed the 6800 Club, named after the Motorola (now Freescale) 6800 microprocessor.
 Occasionally and variously renamed after the release of the 6800, 6809, and other microprocessors, the group continues to meet monthly in Cupertino, California.